wp-plugins/evarisk/include/lib/odtPhpLibrary/zip/pclzip/readme.txt

 5 - License
 ===========

-  Since version 1.1.2, PclZip Library is released under GNU/LGPL license.
+  Since version 1.1.2, digiPclZip Library is released under GNU/LGPL license.
   This library is free, so you can use it at no cost.

-  HOWEVER, if you release a script, an application, a library or any kind of code using PclZip library (or a part of it), YOU MUST :
+  HOWEVER, if you release a script, an application, a library or any kind of code using digiPclZip library (or a part of it), YOU MUST :
-  - Indicate in the documentation (or a readme file), that your work uses PclZip Library, and make a reference to the author and the web site http://www.phpconcept.net
+  - Indicate in the documentation (or a readme file), that your work uses digiPclZip Library, and make a reference to the author and the web site http://www.phpconcept.net
-  - Gives the ability to the final user to update the PclZip libary.
+  - Gives the ability to the final user to update the digiPclZip libary.

-  I will also appreciate that you send me a mail (vincent@phpconcept.net), just to be aware that someone is using PclZip.
+  I will also appreciate that you send me a mail (vincent@phpconcept.net), just to be aware that someone is using digiPclZip.

   For more information about GNU/LGPL license : http://www.gnu.org